-The following are other writing and editing projects I’ve been honored to work on throughout my career.
+The following are editing roles I’ve been honored to hold throughout my career:

 Full Bore: The Memoirs of David G. Assard (2017)

 For more than a year I worked with a very special man from Greensburg, Pennsylvania who wanted nothing more than to pass on a simple piece of advice to his children and grandchildren: no matter how humble your beginnings are, anything is possible with hard work and determination.
 David Assard was an accomplished U.S. Navy pilot who survived a crash landing onto St. Lawrence Island after his plane was shot down by Russian MiGs during the Cold War.
 After pursuing a mechanical engineering degree, he went onto enjoy a 40-year career leading several renowned aviation and industrial manufacturing companies throughout the United States.

 I met David in late 2014 and over the next year we worked together on his memoirs.
 David recorded most of his life’s story on a digital recorder, which I then transcribed and edited.
 Sadly, David passed away in January 2016 at the age of 82, after his memoirs were essentially completed, but before we could arrange a private printing.
 Over the following year I worked with David’s wife Linda and a Massachusetts-based publishing company to fact-check and proofread multiple drafts as well as supply images for his book, most of which David himself selected.
 Full Bore was privately published in 2017 for David’s friends and family.